okfn-brasil/ISSN-L-Resolver/README.md

      issnltables.zip

 but only a half (9Mb) is about "ISSN to ISSN-L" table, and, at SQL database, with numbers as integers (4 bytes), you can use less space.
 With `issnltables2sql.php` you can convert the file into SQL and then run `psql` to populate.
-See a test dump  [issnltables.zip](https://github.com/okfn-brasil/videos/raw/master/evento/issnltables.zip)
+See a test dump  [ISSN-to-ISSN-L.txt.zip](http://git.ok.org.br/oficial-backupsbig/raw/master/projeto/ISSN-L-Resolver/ISSN-to-ISSN-L.txt.zip)

 ### Instructions for populating ###

-For demo you can use non-regurlar-update from [this zip](https://github.com/okfn-brasil/videos/raw/master/projeto/ISSN-L-Resolver/ISSN-to-ISSN-L.txt.zip).
+For demo you can use non-regurlar-update from [ISSN-to-ISSN-L.txt.zip](http://git.ok.org.br/oficial-backupsbig/raw/master/projeto/ISSN-L-Resolver/ISSN-to-ISSN-L.txt.zip).

 After install database (see above section) and test populating script with `$ php src/step4-issnltables2sql.php`, the following summarize what will express as shell-script below: